inaki-ortizdelandaluce/iqm-assignment/README.md

     └── nginx.conf
 ```

 The Docker Compose file implements three services: the reverse proxy listening on port 9090, and two echo servers each one listening in a different port (i.e. 9091 and 9092) and providing a different message.
-As it can be seen in the compose file, the proxy is build as defined in the Dockerfile underneath the _nginx_ directory, which is where the magic of the proxy redirection happens.
+As it can be seen in the compose file, the proxy is built as defined in the Dockerfile underneath the _nginx_ directory, which is where the magic of the proxy redirection happens.

 ```
 services: